badaouihakimou/nps-telecom-prediction/README.md

 A method that explains WHY the model made a specific prediction.
 It measures the contribution of each feature (column) to the prediction.
-Example : "This customer is predicted Detractor mainly because they have a monthly contract (+0.42) and no online security (+0.21)."
+Example : "This customer is predicted Detractor mainly because they have a monthly contract (+0.70) and a very short tenure."

 ### Feature Engineering
 Creating new variables (columns) from existing ones to help the model.
-Example : dividing Monthly Charge by number of services gives charge_per_service a measure of value perception.
+Example : dividing Monthly Charge by number of services gives charge_per_service - a measure of value perception.

 ### Cross-Validation
 A technique to evaluate the model on data it has never seen.
 The data is split into 5 groups.
 The model trains on 4 groups and is evaluated on the 5th.
 This is repeated 5 times.
-The average performance gives a reliable estimate of real-world performance.
+The average performance gives a reliable estimate for comparing models.

 ### Balanced Accuracy
 A metric that weights each class equally regardless of size.
-A model predicting only Detractor (58% of data) gets 33% balanced accuracy not 58%.
+A model predicting only Detractor (58% of data) gets 33% balanced accuracy - not 58%.
 Essential for imbalanced datasets.

 ### QWK (Quadratic Weighted Kappa)
 A metric that penalises extreme errors more than small ones.